-- Conduct the service review process in a collaborative fashion with opportunities for input and review by each of the agencies being reviewed. - Encourage public participation in the service review process. - Conduct the required analysis in the most cost-effective manner possible. - Utilize information that is currently available, including information obtained from LAFCO's initial RFI, the 2016 LAFCO Special Study of Governance Options - West Contra Costa Healthcare District, various community healthcare needs assessments prepared by Contra Costa County and local hospitals, the 2007 LAFCO Healthcare Services MSR, etc. - Create a product that will be useful to the Commission in reviewing and updating SOIs and future proposals for changes of organization, beneficial to agencies as a planning tool, and readily accessible to, and easily understandable by, the general public.
+- Conduct the service review process in a collaborative fashion with opportunities for input and review by the local agencies being reviewed. - Encourage public participation in the service review process. - Conduct the required analysis in the most cost-effective manner. - Utilize information that is currently available, including prior LAFCO MSRs, city and county general and specific plans, local agency financial reports, budgets, capital improvement and other planning documents, and related information. - Create a product that will be useful to the Commission in reviewing and updating SOIs and future proposals for changes of organization, beneficial to agencies as a planning tool, and readily accessible to, and easily understandable by, the general public.